St0wy/StowyPhysicsEngine/README.md

 # GPR4400-PhysicsEngine

 This project is a 2D physics engine written in C++.
-It uses SFML to display the demo scenes, but the physics engine in itself doesn't rely on any library.

 The wiki is hosted on [Read The Docs](https://stowy-physics-engine.readthedocs.io/en/latest/) and the API Documentation on [GitHub Pages](https://st0wy.github.io/GPR4400-PhysicsEngine/).